Code-SameerKhan/Image-classifier/README.md

 Heatmap corresponding with the True values and Predicted values

 # Con
-* The classifier requires a large amount of data to perform adequetly, hence it is not advisable to use a small dataset.
+* The classifier requires a large amount of data to perform adequately, hence it is not advisable to use a small dataset.